firesharkstudios/butterfly-server/README.md

 # Examples

-The following examples are a good way to understand how to use the *Butterfly Server* components...
+The following examples are a good way to understand how to use the *Butterfly.Server* components...

 - [Butterfly.Example.Contacts](https://github.com/firesharkstudios/butterfly-server/tree/master/Butterfly.Example.Contacts) - Shows a Vue.js web client managing a set of contacts by interacting with a *Butterfly.Server*
 - [Butterfly.Example.DbEvents](https://github.com/firesharkstudios/butterfly-server/tree/master/Butterfly.Example.DbEvents) - Shows how to perform basic database operations and see generated data events